dionysianabyss/cigarettesanddishevelment/content/_archetypes/absurd-lover.md

 ## Notes on Sources {#notes}

-Primary texts are favored over commentary: Camus, Kierkegaard, Sartre, Beauvoir, and Rilke anchor the position.
-Byung‑Chul Han provides a diagnosis of eros under contemporary capitalism.
-The psychological dimension draws from Rollo May and Irvin Yalom.
-Cioran supplies aphoristic counterpoint.
-Contemporary criticism of dating apps and platform capitalism (Nader, Srniceck, Tolentino) frames the present conditions.
-The figures of Kierkegaard, Rilke, Neruda, and Dostoevsky represent the literary tradition in which this archetype is situated.
+The philosophical foundations of this essay draw primarily from primary texts rather than secondary sources.
+Direct engagement with Camus, Kierkegaard, Sartre, Beauvoir, and Rilke has been prioritized.
+Byung-Chul Han's The Agony of Eros and Burnout Society have been consulted for their diagnostic value regarding contemporary culture.
+Existential psychotherapy as practiced and theorized by Rollo May and Irvin Yalom provides the psychological dimensions.
+Emil Cioran's journals and aphoristic works have been referenced for their stylistic and philosophical contributions.
+Contemporary criticism of dating apps and platform capitalism (Nader, Srniceck, Tolentino) provides grounding in present conditions.
+The figures of Kierkegaard, Rilke, Neruda, and Dostoevsky represent the literary and poetic tradition in which the Absurd Lover is situated.